danielbras/be-the-hero/README.md

-## Aplicação be the Hero - Semana OmniStack 11.0
+## Aplicação Be the Hero - Semana OmniStack 11.0